 The 10 Best Golf Courses in New England

 Despite having a shorter golf season, New England is home to some of the most beautiful golf courses in the US.
-If you happen to visit during the spring or summer, drop by one of these courses for a treat.
-From links-style courses to beautiful tracks enclosed in the trees, here are 10 of the best golf courses in New England curated by a top player.
+If you visit during the spring or summer, drop by one of these courses for a treat.
+From link-style courses to beautiful tracks enclosed in the trees, here are 10 of the best golf courses in New England curated by a top player.

 Known for its spectacular views of Boston, Granite Links Golf Club is truly a one-of-a-kind course.
 Located in Quincy, Granite Links is carved out of a New England rock quarry, as evidenced on many of the holes.

 The semi-private club is partially available to the public and features three different restaurants and tons of different event spaces which are available to rent.
 For a premier golf venue with excellent player service that offers a unique experience, visit Granite Links.

 As the first course in New England to be certified as an Audubon International Cooperative Signature, you can rest assured that Red Tail is both beautiful AND environmentally friendly.
 Red Tail spreads across tree-filled hills and provides golfers with a breathtaking view on every single hole.

 Named after Red Tail Hawks, you'll find a diverse variety of trees where these birds reside all over the course, from maple to birch to oak to pines.
 With an interesting mix of risk and reward, rolling fairways and greens, and hints of a links-style design, it's no wonder that Red Tail Golf Club is one of the most popular public courses in Massachusetts.

 Located in Bloomfield, Connecticut, Wintonbury Hills is beautifully conditioned and one of the best municipal courses in all of New England.
 Close to the Bloomfield reservoir, the course features three par 5s and five par 3s, measuring just 6711 yards from the back tees and plays as a par 70.